D4wnstar/aetherwisp/Classical mechanics/Systems/Simple pendulum.md

-The **simple pendulum** is an approximate model of a pendulum, comprised of a zero-dimensional point mass hanging at the end of a mass-less wire attached with no [[friction]] to a fixed point.
+The **simple pendulum** is an approximate model of a pendulum, comprised of a zero-dimensional point mass hanging at the end of a mass-less wire attached with no [[Friction]] to a fixed point.
 The mass is only subject to [[Interazione gravitazionale|gravity]] and ignores other forces like air drag.
 It is a specific case of the [[Foucault pendulum]] where the angle $\theta$ is constant and angular speed $\omega$ can be taken to be zero.
 This makes the pendulum swing on a plane and the system simplifies to a two-dimensional problem.

 Starting from the Foucault pendulum equations of motion, equation $(1)$ becomes trivial when $\theta=\text{const.}$ and $\omega=0$.
 Equation $(2)$ becomes
 $$\ddot{\phi}+ \frac{g}{L}\sin\phi=0\tag{1}$$